9623D-Double-Vision/DoubleVisionNB/README.md

 ![unnamed](https://content.vexrobotics.com/docs/23-24/vrc-overunder/online-manual/image/Goal-Dimensions.png)

 ### Match Loading Bars
-There is a Match Loading Bar in each of the four courners of the field specified by Alliance Color.
+There is a Match Loading Bar in each of the four corners of the field specified by Alliance Color.

 The Match Loading Bars are 30" in length and 2.38" in diameter.
 ![unnamed](https://content.vexrobotics.com/docs/23-24/vrc-overunder/online-manual/image/11.png)